danielakomenda/ML2-ExamProject/README.md

 ## 2. Get Access to DB nd API
-- Create a File with the name .env with the following:
+- Create a File with the name .env on the toplevel of the project (same folder as requirements.txt) with the following:
     - MONGODB_URI=<your own mongodb-uri> <-- if you don't have one, you can create one for free
     - OPENAI_APIKEY=<openai-api-key> <-- if you don't have one, contact me